eqNj/eqN-PD2-Filter/README.md

 Worth note: when crafting, base item level 51+ and character level 51+ ensures a minimum of three additional affixes on the resulting item.

-All unidentified magic items marked as ideal for crafting (two gray asterisks, one on each side) do so based on when they meet the item level (assuming same character level or higher) for either 4 guaranteed additional affixes (level 71) and/or in rare cases when their most relevant affixes become available before then.
+All unidentified magic items marked as ideal for crafting (two teal dots, one on each side) do so based on when they meet the item level (assuming same character level or higher) for either 4 guaranteed additional affixes (level 71) and/or in rare cases when their most relevant affixes become available before then.

 Replaced the word 'Inferior' (Crude, Cracked, etc.) on inferior items with a blue - sign at the front of item names.